-Martin Persig explains why forecast influence our mood.
+Martin Preisig explains why forecast influence our mood.

 - Video Games

-Stephan Eliez interviewed at the RTS tv show “Temps Présent” on video games.
-The tv show was commented by the Pixel association, an association of video gamer.
+Stephan Eliez interviewed about video games.
+The tv show was also mentioned and commented by the Pixel association, an association of video gamer.

 - France Inter radio inspired by Synapsy members

 The French radio France Inter keep on referring to the book by Pierre Magistretti and François Ansermet “A chacun son cerveau” in its scientific show “Sur les épaules de Darwin”.

 Daniel Schechter and its team explain why the need of love can turn to an obsessive behavior.
 A real disorder that originates from the parent-child relationship.

 Pierre Magistretti and François Ansermet received Olaf Blanke during a video interview for the Agalma association.